makerdao/mips/MIP61/MIP61.md

 > If I don’t delegate my MKR, why should I contribute to the expenses of those that do?
 I am receiving no benefit from this, and in fact may be harmed by a delegate who votes against my wishes.

 - Active engagement of delegates with the community and each other.
 This is unlikely if MKR holders hire their own delegates.
 Robust discussion and engagement should lead to better decision-making for the protocol.
 - Consistency in defense of the hat.
-If the protocol compensates Recognized Delegates, they can be incentivized to vote regularly in order to receive their compensation.
+If the protocol compensates Recognized Delegates, they are incentivized to vote regularly in order to receive their compensation.
 If more MKR is securing the hat, the Maker Protocol is more secure.
 - MKR holders paying their own delegates is unlikely to happen because it is not in their best interests to do so.
 It is in MKR holders best interests to let someone else (i.e. the largest MKR holder) spend their time and resources governing the system.
 Given that it is obfuscated who the largest MKR holder is, everyone assumes it is not them, and no one pays the costs.

 The only way to force cooperation is to have the Maker Protocol pay for Recognized Delegates, such that the cost is divided between all MKR holders.
 Is this unfair for smaller MKR holders that actively vote?
 Yes, absolutely.
 But smaller MKR holders that actively vote cannot secure the hat or pass proposals without significant cooperation from other smaller MKR holders - and again, it is not in their best interests to do so given their relative vote-weight, especially in a high-gas environment, as the cost of voting for polls can become obstructive.